Aviation experts suspect Bryant’s pilot got lost in the fog

 While the cause of the tragedy is under investigation by the National Transportation Safety Board, some experts raised questions of whether the helicopter should have even been flying.
 The weather was so foggy that the Los Angeles Police Department and the county sheriff’s department had grounded their own choppers.

-Crews recovered three bodies on Sunday and resumed the effort on Monday amid an outpouring of grief and shock around the world over the loss of the basketball great who helped lead the Los Angeles Lakers to five NBA titles during his dazzling 20-year career.
+Crews recovered three bodies on Sunday and resumed the search on Monday amid an outpouring of grief and shock over the loss of the basketball great who helped lead the Los Angeles Lakers to five NBA titles during his dazzling 20-year career.

-The pilot, identified as Ara Zobayan, had asked for and received special clearance to fly in heavy fog just minutes before the crash.
+The pilot, whose name has not been released, had asked for and received special clearance to fly in heavy fog just minutes before the crash.
 Several aviation experts said it is not uncommon for helicopter pilots to be given such permission, though some thought it unusual that it would be granted in airspace as busy as that over Los Angeles.

 But Kurt Deetz, who flew for Bryant dozens of times in the same chopper that went down, said permission is often granted in the area.